 1. Be part of the film industry at Universal Studios Hollywood

 At Universal Studios Hollywood, all movie lovers have the opportunity to experience the magic of cinema firsthand.
-You’d better make a whole day of it.
+Plan to spend an entire day here.
 One of the tour alternatives is the legendary Studio Tour, which gives you a behind-the-scenes look at Hollywood movies.
-Peer into the wizarding world and discover Hogwarts Castle, visit Springfield, come face-to-face with King Kong or strap yourself in for a Fast and Furious experience.
+Peer into the wizarding world and discover Hogwarts Castle, visit Springfield, come face-to-face with King Kong or strap yourself in for a Fast and Furious ride.
 The park opens its doors to visitors every day.

 You’d better check the official website for opening times before you visit, but it usually comes alive at 9am and closes at 10pm.
-Of course, the most practical thing to do is to buy a ticket in advance and arrive at the place before it opens.
+Of course, the most practical thing to do is to buy a ticket in advance and arrive before the park opens.
 If you go to the film studios back in July, you’ll pay $110 for an admission for adults, $104 for a child.
 However, prices vary from month to month.

 2. Extraordinary Griffith Observatory and Griffith Park

 It is located on the southern slope of Mount Hollywood, overlooking Los Angeles itself and the surrounding countryside.
-But it’s not just the photogenic view from this spot that makes it special.
+However, what makes it truly special isn’t just the photogenic view from this spot.
 The observatory regularly hosts fascinating exhibitions and offers a top-notch planetarium experience.
-Admission to the observatory is free, but you’ll pay between three and seven dollars for special shows.
+The observatory itself is free to enter, but special shows may cost between three and seven dollars.
 It’s open Tuesday through Friday in the afternoon, until 10 p.m.
-On weekends, the hours are extended.
+During weekends, the observatory extends its hours.